LGBT+ Life in Wilton Manors

 A Place to Live, Work and Play

-Additionally, the City of Wilton Manors requires every contract for or on behalf of the City to incorporate an anti-discrimination clause for sexual orientation.
+Additionally, the City of Wilton Manors requires every contract for or on behalf of the City to incorporate an anti-discrimination clause for sexual orientation and gender identity/expression.
 All vendors with the City must provide proof they do not discriminate.
-City Hall is a place where the LGBT community is embraced whether as a resident utilizing one of our services or as an employee.
+City Hall is a place where the LGBT+ community is embraced whether as a resident utilizing one of our services or as an employee.

-While Wilton Drive has a large concentration of LGBT-friendly businesses, one of the most unique qualities of the City of Wilton Manors is that there is no “gay neighborhood” as found in many other LGBT friendly cities.
-Instead, all of the neighborhoods in this two-square mile Island City are diverse and safe for all residents.
-Many LGBT residents take an active role in community leadership serving on neighborhood association boards, City boards and within the many community resources.
+While Wilton Drive has a large concentration of LGBT+friendly businesses, one of the most unique qualities of the City of Wilton Manors is that there is no “gay neighborhood” as found in many other LGBT+ friendly cities.
+Instead, all of the neighborhoods in this

 Wilton Manors Elementary School